-- You have the right to cancel your agreement for a program of instruction, without any penalty or obligations, through attendance at the first class session or the seventh day after enrollment, whichever is later.
-After the end of the cancellation period, you also have the right to stop school at any time, and you have the right to receive a pro rata refund if you have completed less than 60 percent of the scheduled days in the current payment period in your program through the last day of attendance. - 2.
+- 1. You have the right to cancel your agreement for a program of instruction, without any penalty or obligations, on or before the seventh (7th) day following the first-class session, and obtain a refund of all monies paid, less a registration or administration fee not to exceed \$250, within 45 days from your cancellation date.
+After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a pro-rata refund if you have completed less than 60 percent of the scheduled days in the current payment period in your program through the last day of attendance. - 2.
 Cancellation may occur when the student provides a written notice of cancellation at the following address: Fremont College, 18000 Studebaker Road, Suite 900A, Cerritos, CA 90703.
-This can be done by mail, email, or by hand delivery. - 3.
+This can be done by mail, email, or by hand delivery.
+Cancellation may also occur by the student's non-attendance through the end of the add/drop period. - 3.
 The written notice, if sent by mail, is effective when deposited in the mail properly addressed with proper postage.
-The written notice of cancellation need not take any particular form and, however expressed, is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 4.
-If the Enrollment Agreement is cancelled within seven days, the school will refund the student all monies paid, less a registration or administration fee, not to exceed \$250, within 45 days after the notice of cancellation is received.
+The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 4.
+If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid financial aid program funds.